nhpc/generator-mean-seed/core-default-node/templates/docs/frontend-angular/overview.md

 # Frontend (AngularJS)

 ## Common components and conventions to be aware of and use
+<%
+if(cssPreprocessor =='less') {
-- LESS / styles
+print("- LESS / styles\n"+
-	- classes: Any of the LESS files in the main `less` folder should be used within HTML files.
+	"\t- classes: Any of the LESS files in the main `less` folder should be used within HTML files.
 These are pre-defined common classes.
 BEFORE you define any styles, make sure to check these first and use them.
 If a style class doesn't already exist, in general create it here (unless it's super specific and will never be used again).
-Currently we follow this "Twitter Bootstrap style" where most pages do NOT have their own stylesheet but rather leverage pre-existing common components (directives which have their own stylesheets and/or common classes) rather than using lots of variables and mixins.
+Currently we follow this \"Twitter Bootstrap style\" where most pages do NOT have their own stylesheet but rather leverage pre-existing common components (directives which have their own stylesheets and/or common classes) rather than using lots of variables and mixins.\n"+
-	- mixins & variables (anything in `less/mixins` and `less/variables`)
+	"\t- mixins & variables (anything in `less/mixins` and `less/variables`)");
+}
+else if(cssPreprocessor =='scss') {
+print("- SCSS / styles\n"+
+	"\t- classes: Any of the SCSS files in the main `scss` folder should be used within HTML files.
+These are pre-defined common classes.
+BEFORE you define any styles, make sure to check these first and use them.
+If a style class doesn't already exist, in general create it here (unless it's super specific and will never be used again).
+Currently we follow this \"Twitter Bootstrap style\" where most pages do NOT have their own stylesheet but rather leverage pre-existing common components (directives which have their own stylesheets and/or common classes) rather than using lots of variables and mixins.\n"+
+	"\t- mixins & variables (anything in `scss/mixins` and `scss/variables`)");
+}
+%>
 - javascript: directives & services
 	- anything in the `bower_components` and/or `lib` folder (3rd party dependencies - i.e. `moment.js`)
 	- `modules/directives` and `modules/services`